 - August 2, 1990 through currently undetermined – Gulf War

 One’s “countable income” must be less than the Maximum Annual Pension Rate.
-In simple terms, a veteran or surviving spouse cannot have annual income greater than the maximum annual VA pension benefit amount he / she potentially can receive.
-(Maximum annual VA pension benefit amounts are above under the section, Benefits).
-Please note, when a veteran is married, his / her spouse’s income is also counted.
+In simple terms, a veteran or surviving spouse cannot have annual income greater than the maximum annual VA pension benefit amount they potentially can receive.
+When a veteran is married, their spouse’s income is also counted.

 If confused by the income calculations, be aware that there are multiple types of VA benefits advisors that can help.

-In addition, effective 10/18/18, there will be a look-back period for asset transfers to prevent veterans and survivors from gifting assets in an attempt to meet the new VA net worth limit of $123,600.
-This will be a period of 36-months, and if a veteran (or surviving spouse) gives away assets or sells them under fair market value during this period immediately proceeding pension application, a period of pension ineligibility may result.
+In addition, there is a look-back period for asset transfers to prevent veterans and survivors from gifting assets in an attempt to meet the new VA net worth limit of $138,489.
+This rule became effective October 18, 2018 and does not include transfers made before this date.
+If a veteran (or surviving spouse) gives away assets or sells them under fair market value during this period immediately preceding pension application, a period of pension ineligibility up to 5 years may result.
 However, if an asset has been gifted and the veteran or surviving spouse is able to get it back, there will be no penalty period.

 Disability / Age Requirements

 The disability criteria vary depending on the specific VA pension from which the applicant is seeking assistance.

 To meet the disability requirement, a veteran must meet ONE of the following conditions: